chunyunma/chunyunma-dot-me/content/blog/svd/index.md

 To understand singular value decomposition, we need to first understand the *Eigenvalue Decomposition* of a matrix.
-We can think of a matrix $A$ as a transformation that acts on a vector $X$ by multiplication to produce a new vector $Ax$.
+We can think of a matrix $A$ as a transformation that acts on a vector $x$ by multiplication to produce a new vector $Ax$.

 For example, the rotation matrix $\mathbf{A}$ in a 2-$d$ space can be defined as: